mkannwischer/m4pqc-space-2022/README.md

 Note: `arm-non-eabi-gcc` is also available from the `apt`, but is often outdated.
 It is recommended to get it directly from the Arm website.

-4) For on-board testing: Install st-link:
+4) For on-board testing, install st-link:
 ```
 # Ubuntu
 sudo apt install stlink-tools